vikasgola/ts-cheatsheet/README.md

 - string, conditional and typeof operators
 - if, if - else and switch
 - while, do-while, for and for-in loop
+- functions, lambda functions, anonymous functions and more
+- Numbers
+- Strings
+- Arrays

 ## License